wang-arthur/arthurzwang.com/_pages/cv.md

 - "Why Not Both?" review of Rebecca B. Clark, _American Graphic: Disgust and Data in Contemporary Literature_ (Stanford University Press, 2022) (book review for _Novel: A Forum on Fiction_)

 ## Editorial
-- Co-Editor, "2024 Post45 Prize Essays," special issue of _Post45_ forthcoming in late 2024/early 2025
+- Co-Editor, "2024 Post45 Prize Essays," special issue of _Post45_ forthcoming in early 2025

 Teaching
 ======